 By default, all operations in MATLAB are performed in double-precision floating-point arithmetic.
 However, most operations support a variety of data types, including integer and single-precision floating-point.
 Today’s GPUs and CPUs typically have much higher throughput when performing single-precision operations, and single-precision floating-point data occupies less memory.
 If your application’s accuracy requirements allow the use of single-precision floating-point, it can greatly improve the performance of your MATLAB code.

-to MATLAB host memory cause MATLAB to wait for all pending operations
+MATLAB host memory cause MATLAB to wait for all pending operations on the device

-on the device to complete before executing any other statements.
-This
+to complete before executing any other statements.
+This can significantly hurt

-when possible it helps to create arrays directly on the GPU, using
+possible it helps to create arrays directly on the GPU, using either the

 'gpuArray' or the